 - The House in Gallows Lane, part 1: The Fortune-Teller (8 October 1997)

 - The House in Gallows Lane, part 2: The Point of a Pin (15 October 1997)

 In adapting it, Ling made a number of small cosmetic changes to keep the series consistent, including giving a more prominent role for Hadley (the books adapted for the series were nearly all chosen from the ones in which he originally appeared).
-While the book was probably mean tot be set in 1937 (Carr is not specific), the radio version is set in 1936 and begins with Fell on the case.
-Indeed, the most obvious change relates to his role, which makes sense of course int he context of a continuing series.
-Thus, fell is there pretty much from the beginning and appears now in most for he major schemes that previously only features Markham on his own.
-And Michael Cochrane gets a nicely expanded role as Lord Ashe which a couple of subsidiary roles are dropped for convenience (each episode is only 41 minutes long).
+While the book was probably meant to be set in 1937 (Carr is not specific), the radio version is set in 1936 and begins with Fell on the case.
+Indeed, the most obvious changes relate to his role, which makes sense of course in the context of a continuing series.
+Thus, Fell is there pretty much from the beginning and appears now in most for the major scenes that previously only featured Markham on his own.
+And Michael Cochrane gets a nicely expanded role as Lord Ashe while a couple of subsidiary roles are dropped for convenience (each episode is only 41 minutes long).